Pátek

 Pátek is a municipality and village in Nymburk District in the Central Bohemian Region of the Czech Republic.
-It has about 700 inhabitants.
+It has about 800 inhabitants.

 Etymology

-The name literally means "Friday".
+The name literally means 'Friday' in Czech.
 The village was probably founded on Friday.

 Geography

 Pátek is located about 8 km east of Nymburk and 44 km east of Prague.
 It lies in a flat agricultural landscape in the Central Elbe Table.
-The Sánský Channel flows through the municipality.
-There are several small ponds.
+The channel Sánský kanál flows through the municipality.
+There are several small fishponds in the territory of Pátek.

 History

 The first written mention of Pátek is from 1345.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

 The most valuable building is a watermill from 1820.
 It was functional until 1952.
 Today the building is unused.

 The Church of Saint Lawrence is a cemetery church without historic value.
 The original wooden church was built in 1350–1354.
 At the turn of the 15th and 16th centuries, it was replaced by a stone one.
 Around 1711, the church was probably struck by lightning and fell into disrepair.
-In 1854, it was completely rebuilt to its present form.
+In 1854, it was completely rebuilt into its present form.